JSmith01/vue-selectable/README.md

 set to `false`.
 When user selects some item(s), values change to `true` accordingly.
 The same applies for `selecting` array.

+Also you can specify additional parameters in the object for JS `selectable` component underneath.
+For example you can set `rootElement` to some element other than "document" (to attach event listeners to it).
+Or set `renderSelecting/renderSelection` options to true to have directive manage CSS classes instead of Vue.js framework.

 Other parameters available:
 * `data-items` - CSS selector to identify selectable items, by default it is set to `.selectable` (elements with CSS class "selectable")